-Microsoft Word Features – If you’re migrating to Microsoft Word for your word processing needs, you’re in for a pleasant surprise.
-More so if you’ve been using Microsoft’s own more-rudimentary tools like Notepad or Word pad.
-The Word application comes packed with several easy-to-use features that make working with text in ms word (apparently boring) text a fun, creative task!
+If you’re migrating to Microsoft Word for your word processing needs, you’re in for a pleasant surprise.
+Suppose you’ve used Microsoft’s more-rudimentary tools like Notepad or Word pad.
+In that case, the Word application has several easy-to-use features that make working with text in ms word (apparently boring) text a fun, creative task!

-In this post, we cover all the tricks you will need while working with pure text.
+This post covers all the tricks you need while working with pure text.
 You can format them, reshape them into fancy WordArt, apply eye-catching “effects” like shadows and glows, and “style” them consistently so your Word document looks professionally designed, all while having access to basic text-editing features like copy, paste, find, replace, etc. right at your fingertips.

 We suggest you use this guide as a framework for practical exercise.
-This means that even as you read along on the awesome Word features, you should also open up a Word document on your computer or laptop and try it all out.
-This will help you grasp the finer nuances of Word’s rich text-editing features.
+It means that even as you read along on the excellent Word features, you should open up a Word document on your computer or laptop and try it all out.
+It will help you grasp the finer nuances of Word’s rich text-editing features.

-We bet you’re eager to get started, so without further ado, we begin our exciting tryst with Microsoft Word.
+We bet you’re eager to start, so we begin our exciting tryst with Microsoft Word without further ado.

-In Microsoft Word, every text file is called a “document” and carries the extension, “.docx”.
-Earlier versions (2003 and before) carried the .doc extension, but with limited text-editing features.
-(So if you’re working with text in ms word , an older version document, the first thing to do is to save it in the new .docx format.)
+In MS Word, every text file is called a “document” and carries the extension “.docx”.
+Earlier versions (2003 and before) had the .doc extension but with limited text-editing features.
+(So if you’re working with text in ms word, an older version document, the first thing to do is to save it in the new .docx format.)

-You should also explore the “Save As” feature from the File menu, as this exposes you to the wide variety of file formats Text in Microsoft Word supports.
-Important ones include PDF, HTML and XML formats to make your Word document compatible with other software applications.
+You should also explore the “Save As” feature from the File menu, as this exposes you to the wide variety of file formats Text in MS Word supports.
+Important ones include PDF, HTML, and XML formats to make your Word document compatible with other software applications.

-Once you’ve saved your document, the next thing you’ll explore is basic text-editing features.
+Once you’ve saved your document, you’ll explore basic text-editing features.
 These can include:

-Simply highlight the text with your mouse to “select it”.
-Alternately, you can place your cursor at the start of the text and use the (Shift + Right-arrow) keys to select text.
-Using the (Shift + Right-arrow + Control) keys will select one word at a time, while using the (Shift + Down-arrow + Control) keys will select text one paragraph at a time.
+Highlight the text with your mouse to “select it”.
+Alternatively, you can place your cursor at the start of the text and use the (Shift + Right-arrow) keys to select text.
+The (Shift + Right-arrow + Control) keys will choose one word at a time while using the (Shift + Down-arrow + Control) keys will select text one paragraph at a time.

 - Basic editing features: